-Matt Leach is an Emmy award-winning weather forecaster for Northeast Indiana and Northwest Ohio’s Weather Authority, ABC21, and is a member of the National Weather Association.
-He’s also an adjunct university communications professor.
+Matt Leach is Chief Meteorologist of Northeast Indiana and Northwest Ohio’s Weather Authority, ABC21, and a Professor of Communication at Indiana Tech.
+He’s also a graduate of Purdue University and a member of the National Weather Association.

 In 2013, Matt was hired by Microsoft to write weather explainers for over 60 weather terms that now populate MSN’s “Weather 101” site.

-In 2014, Matt was hired as weekend forecaster and weekday reporter for what was then 21Alive (now ABC21).
-He produced creative stories in various counties across the area and could be found going live at fairs and festivals across the region.
+In 2014, Matt became Fort Wayne’s newest weekend meteorologist and weekday reporter for ABC21.
+He produced creative stories in various counties across the area as part of ABC21’s “Life’s Better Here” series and could be found going live at fairs and festivals throughout the region.

-In 2016, Matt was promoted to the position of Chief Meteorologist where he currently presents the weather at 5, 5:30, 6 & 11 pm.
-He can also be found leading team weather coverage live on television and Facebook when the weather turns severe.
+In 2016, Matt was promoted to the position of Chief Meteorologist where he currently presents the weather at 5, 5:30, 6, 7 & 11 pm.
+He can also be found leading team coverage live on television and social media when the weather turns severe.

-When Matt isn’t busy chasing storms and severe weather, he enjoys cycling, walking with his dog, Gunther, reading, and doing anything that gives him the opportunity to be with the love of his life, best friend, and spouse, Logan.
+When Matt isn’t busy chasing storms and severe weather, he enjoys teaching, reading, walking his dog, Gunther, and most importantly doing anything that gives him the opportunity to be with his best friend and spouse since 2015, Logan.